binlf/lofo/README.md

 - [ ] Add support for projects using TailwindCSS
 - [ ] Add support for React.js projects
 - [ ] Add support for Vanilla.js projects
+- [ ] Add support for monorepo projects